Aslam Baloch: Balochistan Liberation Army

-Ideology and political views

-Aslam Baloch was a Baloch nationalist and secessionist.
-In his rare public statements, Aslam voiced strong opposition to the Pakistani state and its policies in Balochistan.
-He accused Pakistan of oppressing the Baloch people and plundering Balochistan's abundant natural resources, such as gas and minerals.
+Aslam accused Pakistan of oppressing the Baloch people and plundering Balochistan's abundant natural resources, such as gas and minerals.
 In a 2018 video interview given to an Indian news agency, Aslam Baloch alleged that Pakistan and its ally China had conceived "a malicious plan to eliminate Baloch identity" through economic projects and military oppression.
 He specifically denounced the China-Pakistan Economic Corridor (CPEC) as a vehicle for colonization of Balochistan, and warned that Baloch fighters would resist foreign investments that did not benefit the local people.

-Aslam advocated a more egalitarian and militant approach: he favored a "middle-class" leadership for the BLA and believed in distributing power based on ability rather than tribal entitlement.
 While leading BLA-Achu faction, he embraced tactics like suicide bombings that even other Baloch groups had shunned.
-Aslam framed these extreme measures as necessary in what he saw as a war for Baloch survival.
-He remained resolutely opposed to any reconciliation with the Pakistani state; there is no record of him ever supporting peace talks or political accommodation.
+Aslam framed these extreme measures as necessary in what he saw as a war for Baloch survival and remained opposed to any reconciliation with the Pakistani state.
 Until his last days, he vowed to continue armed struggle, threatening more "fidayeen" (sacrificial) attacks against Pakistani forces and Chinese nationals to further the Baloch cause.
-His ideology was one of hardline Baloch separatism, rejecting Pakistani rule outright, targeting symbols of state power and foreign influence, which resulted in a generation of educated Baloch youth to take up arms to free Balochistan.
+He influenced a number of Baloch youth to join the insurgency in Balochistan.
+He favored a "middle-class" leadership for the BLA and believed in distributing power based on ability rather than tribal entitlement.

 Death

-Aslam Baloch was killed on 25 December 2018 in a targeted suicide bombing in Kandahar.
-The attack took place in the upscale Aino Maina neighbourhood, where Aslam and other senior members of the BLA reportedly gathered for a strategic meeting.
+Aslam Baloch was killed on 25 December 2018 in a targeted suicide bombing in Ayno Maina, Kandahar, Afghanistan.
+The attack took place when Aslam and other senior members of the BLA had reportedly gathered for a strategic meeting.
 A suicide bomber detonated explosives near the residence, fatally injuring Aslam.
 Despite being rushed to a hospital, he succumbed to his injuries shortly thereafter.
 The blast also claimed the lives of five other BLA members, including two commanders—Taj Muhammad "Tajo" Marri and Karim Marri, also known as Rahim Baloch—as well as several security personnel.
-The BLA's spokesperson, Jiyand (Jeeyand) Baloch, later confirmed Aslam's death in a statement from an undisclosed location, describing him and his associates as martyrs of the Baloch nationalist cause.
+The BLA's spokesperson, Jeeyand Baloch, later confirmed Aslam's death in a statement from an undisclosed location, describing him and his associates as martyrs of the Baloch nationalist cause.The ISI was reported have widely involved in the killing of Aslam Baloch on the orders from then DG ISIAsim Munir.